-In Tracmor, an asset model - or "model" for short - is one of four identifiers that defines each unique asset.
+In Tracmor, an asset model — or "model" for short — is an identifier that incorporates three other identifiers:

-You can build each model one piece of information one at a time, but the quickest way to create many models is to enter the information systematically:
+You can build each model by entering one identifier at a time, but the quickest way to build many models is to systematically import the identifiers in this order:

-- Import manufacturers (in this step you associate each manufacturer with a category)
+- Import manufacturers (each of which is associated with a category)

 - Finding the menu options